ImIshanTharaka/imishantharaka/README.md

 # Hi there 👋,
-I'm Ishan Tharaka from Sri Lanka, and I do software development.
+I'm Ishan Tharaka from Sri Lanka, and I love programming.
 I really enjoy learning programming languages and frameworks.
 I also like to learn and try out new technologies.

 ## Skills:
 * Java